neardws/neardws.github.io/_pages/includes/learn.md

 #### Shareable Material

-- Conference Proceedings and Journals Related to Internet of Vehicles by Xincao Xu [PDF]](https://neardws-1257861591.cos.ap-shanghai.myqcloud.com/neardws/Conference%20Proceedings%20and%20Journals%20Related%20to%20Internet%20of%20Vehicles.pdf)
+- Conference Proceedings and Journals Related to Internet of Vehicles [PDF](https://neardws-1257861591.cos.ap-shanghai.myqcloud.com/neardws/Conference%20Proceedings%20and%20Journals%20Related%20to%20Internet%20of%20Vehicles.pdf)

 #### Courses